ibmruntimes/node-zcrypto/README.md

 # zcrypto
-This NodeJS module provides APIs to RACF keyrings and KDB (key databases) in z/OS.
+The zcrypto NodeJS module provides APIs to RACF key rings and KDB (key databases) in z/OS.

 ## Background

-This module leverages the Certificate Management Services (CMS) API.
+This module leverages the [Certificate Management Services (CMS)](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.4.0/com.ibm.zos.v2r4.gska100/sssl2cms1000455.htm) API.
-These APIs can be used to create/manage your own key database files, and extract certificates stored in the key database file or RACF key ring.
+The APIs in this module can be used to create/manage your own key database files, and extract certificates stored in the key database file or RACF key ring.

 ## Installation